-This is an essay on the concept of the correlation of the body, mind and soul.

 The human body is a singular component that operates, within the mechanism of its principal function; even though that natural function can be strenuous or simplistic in nature it attempts to perform and effectuate that function, regardless of its degree of difficulty.
 Thus, the consilience amongst the body, mind and soul is achieved, through the adaptation of the body to the alteration of any thought or emotion cogitated or expressed.
-Since the inception of our birth, the evolution of the body has grown, into the complete maturation of that process.
+Since the inception of our birth, its evolution has grown, into the complete maturation of that process.
 The fulfilment of the body is only reached, through the specific period of that physical growth, from childhood to adulthood.
 The philosophical facet of the body is the purport that it serves and the condition that it maintains.
 It is as active, as the thought and volition that wields dominion over its configuration.
-The body is the vehicle that contains the quintessence of our soul and the instrument to our every action.
+It is the vehicle that contains the quintessence of our soul and the instrument to our every action.
 Our physicality procures the effect of its necessary function.
 Whether we understand that function depends, on the application of thought.
 The body is incapable of action or reaction, if there is no thought applied by the mind.
-Our body reacts with thought and the movement of instinct.
-Although instinct is not thought, it is conducive to the structure of the body.
-Therefore, the body is an empty shell that is controlled by our mind.
-It can project the actual appearance of any form of manifestation, yet the body is limited to a physical boundary that is contiguous to its limitation.
+It reacts with thought and the movement of instinct; although instinct is not thought, it is conducive to the structure of the body.
+Therefore, it is an empty shell that is controlled by our mind.
+It can project the actual appearance of any form of manifestation, yet it is limited to a physical boundary that is contiguous to its limitation.
 There is so much to decipher, about the human body and the great extent of its capacity.

 To live an entire life that is meaningless or meaningful is contingent to the acceptance of our conscious reality.
 That reality can be considered to be understood, as a subconscious relation, with the surreal nature of an imminent paradox.
 Therefore, the notion is that it is an absolute truth, in the abstraction of the thought expressed.
 This is the convergent point in the argument that this philosophy contends of its relevance.
 As a firm exponent of this concept of theist philosophy, I acknowledge the theory voluntarily.
 What this theory provides is the addition and pursuance of a universal knowledge and wisdom that reflects our presence and existence in the cosmos.
 To be wise and intelligent is to know the universal truth of immortality.
 To deny the existence of that truth would be the cancellation of that theory.
 Thus, the distortion of the truth is the distortion of the soul.
 Plato once said, "To go to the world below, having a soul which is like a vessel full of injustice, is the last and worst of all the evils."